-(EAS): A digital system designed to give emergency information and instructions from federal, state and local authorities.
+Emergency alert system (Eas): A digital system designed to give emergency information and instructions from federal, state and local authorities.
 When activated, it broadcasts the latest information on weather reports, road conditions, evacuations, shelter locations and re-entry information.

-EMERGENCY SHELTER: A shelter provided during and immediately following a disaster.
+Emergency shelter: A shelter provided during and immediately following a disaster.

-EVACUATION ORDER: The most important instruction you will receive from local government officials.
+Evacuation order: The most important instruction you will receive from local government officials.

-EVACUATION ROUTE SIGNS: Signs are located on all major evacuation routes.
+Evacuation route signs: Signs are located on all major evacuation routes.

-SHELTER PERIOD: The interval of time from the point of evacuation until the primary situation or event has decreased to a level that will permit people to leave designated emergency shelters.
+Shelter period: The interval of time from the point of evacuation until the primary situation or event has decreased to a level that will permit people to leave designated emergency shelters.
 The time may vary from several hours to several days, depending upon the severity of the hurricane.

-SMALL CRAFT ADVISORY: When a tropical cyclone threatens a coastal area, small craft operators are advised to remain in port and not venture to sea.
+Small craft advisory: When a tropical cyclone threatens a coastal area, small craft operators are advised to remain in port and not venture to sea.